We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Noom may suit people who do not want to count points or calories.
 Noom gives people more freedom to make choices based on healthful eating.
 This may suit a person who is interested in or knows about nutrition and cooking.

 Noom is a good choice for someone who has diabetes.
 Noom’s Diabetes Prevention Program is the first fully mobile program to receive official recognition from the Centers for Disease Control and Prevention (CDC).

 Although some people may benefit from following a program such as Noom or WW, it is important to note that these programs may not suit everyone.

-For some people, logging food and counting points may lead to food fear and disordered eating.
-Others may benefit from individual nutrition counseling that does not focus on logging foods, counting points, or categorizing foods.
+For some people, logging food and counting points may lead to food fear and

 If a person is interested in losing weight loss in a healthful, sustainable way, seek advice from a healthcare provider, such as a registered dietitian.

 Noom offers support with a personal coach and sends daily prompts and encouragement to its users.
 Users can also chat with other members in a group chat facility.

 WW has a chat function for people to ask questions.
 They also offer additional levels of support based on the subscription plan that someone chooses.
 Users can connect with an online community, receive coaching, or take part in workshops.

 Noom and WW may both be effective ways for someone to lose weight.
 They differ in their approach, and people may find that one service suits their preferences best.
 People can choose based on dietary guidelines, menus, and service costs.

 Research indicates that WW and Noom are effective for weight loss.
 Online weight loss services may suit people who prefer not to use a face-to-face program, such as traditional WW classes.